 Your advance health care directives may give another person the responsibility to make decisions for you regarding your medical care when you’re unable to convey your wishes.
 That person is a health care agent, which may also be called the following names:

 Advance health care directives may use any of these terms to name a person who will make medical decisions on your behalf.

-If you do not choose someone to serve as your health care agent, someone who is unaware of your wishes may make decisions if you’re incapacitated.
+If you do not choose someone to serve as your health care power attorney, someone who is unaware of your wishes may make decisions if you’re incapacitated.
 Doctors, residential care facility employees, and other medical care providers may make decisions for people when they are incapacitated.